Promise Ex Declarations

 2. They may be pretty printed (mercury_to_mercury.m, parse_tree_out.m).

-3. They are error checked, and entered in to the HLDS as dummy predicates.
+3. They are error checked, and entered into the HLDS as dummy predicates.

 5. (*) Exclusivity information is used during switch detection, and where it leads to a full switch being made, applicable exhaustiveness information is also used (switch_detection.m).